-The Heart Failure Program at Memorial University Medical Center provides education for heart failure patients and their families, community education, and intense patient follow up to help people with heart failure live well and stay well.
+The Heart Failure Program at Memorial University Medical Center provides a heart failure clinic, extensive education for patients and their families, community education, and intense patient follow up to help people with heart failure live well and stay well.
 To learn more about our program, call 912-350-BEAT (2328).
 View our heart failure patient outcomes.

 What is Heart Failure?
 Heart failure occurs when the heart does not pump properly.
 It can’t send enough oxygen- and nutrient-rich blood through the body, meaning other organs cannot function properly either.
 As a result, you may experience fatigue and shortness of breath.
 Everyday activities such as walking, climbing stairs, or carrying groceries become very difficult.

 Heart failure is a serious condition and there is no cure.
 But many people with heart failure lead full, enjoyable lives by managing their condition with medication and lifestyle changes.

 Heart failure can impact one or both sides of the heart.

 Left-Sided Heart Failure The heart pumps oxygen-rich blood from the lungs to the left atrium, then to the left ventricle, then out to the rest of the body.
 The left ventricle is larger than the other chambers in the heart and supplies most of the heart's pumping power.
 In left-sided or left ventricular (LV) heart failure, the left side of the heart must work even harder than usual to pump the same amount of blood.
 There are two types of left-sided heart failure:

 Right-Sided Heart Failure Blood that has already circulated through the body returns to the heart through the right atrium and is pumped into the right ventricle.
 The right ventricle then pumps the blood back to the lungs to be replenished with oxygen.